Sacramento Water Quality at a Glance

 What about lead and copper in Sacramento’s water?

-Sacramento follows all EPA Lead and Copper Rule requirements and the new Lead and Copper Rule Improvements (LCRI) that took effect in 2024:
+Sacramento follows all EPA Lead and Copper Rule requirements and the Lead and Copper Rule Improvements (LCRI):

-• Service line inventory: Sacramento has completed required service line material inventories and customer notifications as mandated by the 2024 federal regulations
+• Service line inventory: Sacramento completed required service line material inventories in 2024 and confirmed no lead service lines or galvanized service lines requiring replacement within the city’s service area

 • Corrosion control: The utility maintains optimized water chemistry and pH levels to prevent leaching of lead and copper from plumbing systems

-• Regular testing: Sacramento conducts required lead and copper monitoring at high-risk homes throughout the distribution system
+• Regular testing: Sacramento conducts required lead and copper monitoring at high-risk homes throughout the distribution system, with recent testing showing non-detect results for lead

 Homes built before 1986 have higher likelihood of containing lead solder in internal plumbing.
 Residents with concerns can contact the Department of Utilities for guidance on testing and protective measures.